Feddman/projectbureau/README.md

 - Read the error message carefully.
 Scroll up, you can often skip the stack trace.
 - Double check data in your .env at the DB_DATABASE, DB_USERNAME, and DB_PASSWORD.
 - Is Xampp running?
 Have you created a database in phpMyAdmin?
 Is the name correct?

+## Definition of Done

+The definition of done defines when a userstory is done.

+**Definition of Done checklist**

+- [ ] Unit test passed
+- [ ] Code Review done by other developer
+- [ ] Functional tests passed
+- [ ] tested on other device